Documenting the legacy of Iranian pop icon Googoosh through the eyes of film director Niloufar Taghizadeh

 Niloufar’s latest cinematic offering is part fan film part socio-political history of the last half-century in Iran.
 The film about the quintessential Iranian pop star, Googoosh, juxtaposes images of mid-century Tehran with her exile in the West, concert footage and images of revolution and protest from 1978 until the more recent Women, Life, Freedom movement.

 Like her troubled nation, Googoosh is a survivor.
-Her story is the story of Iran, and 46-year-old Niloufar Taghizadeh is well placed to tell it.
+Her story is the story of Iran, and 46-year-old Niloufar Taghizadeh is well-placed to tell it.

 Born the year the Revolution began, she is also one of the lost generation of Iranians who came of age knowing only war and oppression.

 “I think my film speaks to my generation,” Niloufar tells The New Arab.
-"You know, 46 years — the best years of their lives — were just cut out.
+"You know, 46 years — the best years of their lives — were cut out.
 Nobody is talking about it.
 Where have these years gone?”

-When asked if she feels that she is the voice for the Gen X of Iran, she replies, “I am too small to be a voice.
+When asked if she feels she is the voice for the Gen X of Iran, she replies, “I am too small to be a voice.
 We need hundreds of them.”

 Googoosh_made_of_fire